funduck/jybid/README.md

 [with property](#with_property)
 [with value](#with_value)

-In [JSON-Patch](http://jsonpatch.com/) **path** must be a [JSON-Pointer](https://tools.ietf.org/html/rfc6901), but referencing array elements does not look good: what means `path: '/2'` ?.
+In [JSON-Patch](http://jsonpatch.com/) path must be a [JSON-Pointer](https://tools.ietf.org/html/rfc6901), but referencing array elements does not look good: what means `path: '/2'`?.
 At what element do we point?
-You never know until you see **object** to which you apply the patch
+You never know until you see object to which you apply the patch
 ```
 object = [1,2,234]
 patch = [{op: 'remove', path: '/2'}]
 ```
 Now we know, we wanted to remove `234`.
-Lets select element by its properties or value like in jquery
+Here I say, lets select element by its properties or value like in jquery
 ```
-// patch with selector by value in path
+// selector by value
 patch = [{op: 'remove', path: '/[=234]'}]

 // compiling patch